terru3/terru3.github.io/_pages/publications.md

 {% include base_path %}

-{% for post in site.publications reversed %}
+{% for post in site.publications %} # used to be in reverse order
   {% include archive-single.html %}
 {% endfor %}